The man didn’t flinch, continuing to smile.

 Yes.

-She’d enjoy the cookies.
-And she’d enjoy running, walking, climbing, and everything else she had to give up in the real world.
+She would enjoy the cookies.
+And she would enjoy running, walking, climbing, and everything else she had to give up in the real world.
 She might even do things here she could never dream of back home.

 Like riding a horse.

-Her memories said she had a pony she’d be allowed to ride again after the memorial.
+Her memories said she had a pony!
+Once the memorial was over, Em would be allowed to ride it.

 But, first, she had a few things she needed to do.
-Because there was no way in the world she was going to live the life of the original Emmaline Grimshaw.
+Because there was no way she was going to live the life of the original Emmaline Grimshaw.

 First.

 She got up and went to her bookshelf.
-In consideration of the memorial, she’d been given three weeks off from her studies.
+Because of the memorial, she’d been given three weeks off from her studies.
 Which included the basics of magic.
-Though her tutor had told Felix just two weeks ago that he didn’t expect Em to excel in magic and should focus on other things.
+Though her tutor said he didn’t expect Em to excel in magic and should focus on other things.

 She pulled down the beginner’s book of magical theory and opened it to the first page.